 The below listed BHA departments offer direct services to public housing residents, Section 8 voucher holders and applicants.
 These direct service departments underwent training on the LEP Policy in 2021: Admissions, Leased Housing, and Operations.
 All trainings were provided remotely, and we are currently working on updating the most frequently used documents for each department.
-Even though most BHA services are provided remotely, all direct service departments are familiar with the use of the Language Identification Card, the Language Advisory, the Interpreter Request Form, and the Translation Request Form.
+All direct service departments are familiar with the use of the Language Identification Card, the Language Advisory, the Interpreter Request Form, and the Translation Request Form.
 They are also familiar with the process of requesting interpreters and written translations online, as well as the availability of BHA's Multilingual Line for phone interpretation.
-As a result of the COVID-19 pandemic the Admissions and Leased Housing have done some changes to the way they conduct their regular business which have caused a switch between the number of scheduled assignments and over the phone assistance as annual recertifications are now done mostly without appointments.
+In addition, the department of Work Orders have become familiar with the use of the Language Line Services for assistance after hours, weekends, and holidays.
+Admissions and Leased Housing continue their post COVID procedures in which most of their appointments are done over the phone or via mail.
 In addition to the description of individual departments, Figure 1.
-FY2021 Interpreter Request by Language, Figure 2.
-FY2021 Interpreter Request by Department, and Figure 4.
-FY2021 BHA Multilingual Line Calls by Department also illustrate the extent to which LEP persons come into contact with these departments:
+FY2022 Interpreter Request by Department, and Figure 4.
+FY2022 BHA Multilingual Line Calls by Department also illustrate the extent to which LEP persons come into contact with these departments:

 - Admissions Department

-- Center for Community Engagement and Civil Rights (CCECR)

-- Office of Civil Rights

-- Resident Empowerment Coalition

 - Department of Grievances and Appeals (DGA)

 - Leased Housing Division

 - Legal Department

 - Operations Department and Development Management Offices

 - Planning and Real Estate Department

+- Resident Engagement

 - Work Order Call Center

 - Tenant Accounting

 - Public Safety